This is the 'Halo' Julio Jones wore to get to the Super Bowl

 In fact, Jones is only speaking to the media at the Super Bowl this week because it's required by the NFL.
 Players who don't meet with the media risk heavy fines and public relations gloom on the sport's biggest stage.

 On Sunday, we'll get a chance to see how much Halo has helped Jones.
-He told reporters on Thursday he's playing on Sunday against the four-time Super Bowl champion New England Patriots.
+He told reporters on Thursday he's playing against the four-time Super Bowl champion New England Patriots.

 "I'm definitely going full-go," Jones said, "I'm flying around."